 Ideally, SEO is a factor that’s considered before your website is built.
-This approach can help you customize your site in a way that is SEO-friendly so you don’t have to back-track and make changes once your URL is live.
+This approach can help you customize your site in a way that is SEO-friendly.
+Thus, you don’t have to back-track and make changes once your URL is live.

 If you already have a functional website, don’t stress!
 There are plenty of tactics that you can weave into your digital marketing strategy to help improve your rankings.
 We will describe some helpful approaches below.